balderdashy/waterline/README.md

 ## License
 [MIT](http://sailsjs.com/license).
-Copyright © 2012-2016 Balderdash Design Co.
+Copyright © 2012-2017 Mike McNeil, Balderdash Design Co., & The Sails Company

 Waterline, like the rest of the [Sails framework](http://sailsjs.com), is free and open-source under the [MIT License](http://sailsjs.com/license).